jasper-oh/NextJS-tutorial/README.md

 When you want to edit the page, then go to the pages folder, there will be index.js and that's going to be our first page

 ### Code splitting and prefetching

+Next.js does code splitting automatically, so each page only loads what's necessary for that page.
+That means when the homepage is rendered, the code for other pages is not served initially.